SimonPadbury/eleventy-gulp-and-sass/README.md

 **Version 1.0**

-> A simple setup for for adding Gulp and Gulp-Sass to Eleventy
+> A simple setup for for adding Gulp and Gulp-Sass to Eleventy.

 Eleventy ([https://www.11ty.dev/](https://www.11ty.dev/)) is my favourite static site generator.
 But (as of v0.9.0) it doesn’t preprocess CSS.